chaosmail/dev-env/README.md

 * nautilus: configuration *open in terminal*
 * nodejs: installation and install npm packages (define in group_vars/all.yml)
 * packer: installation
-* python: build 3.4.3 from source, install pip2 and pip3 packages (define in group_vars/all.yml)
+* python: python3, pip3 and python packages (define in group_vars/all.yml)
 * ruby: installation
 * skype: installation and unity wrapper
 * spotify: installation